miquels/adventofcode2022/day-13-distress-signal/README.md

 took 1.180971ms
 ```

+Let's see if we can make it faster:

-It's probably all the index operations in the parser.
+- it's probably all the index operations in the parser.
+  - replace indexing with an `Iterator` over `u8` bytes.
+  - same speed.

+- use `serde_json` to deserialize
+  - 3.2ms !

+- use `simd_json` to deserialize
+  - 3.2ms ! (line-by-line)
+  - even if we change the entire input to one big json array and parse it all at once:
+    - 3.0ms !

+Okay, we're not going to get this any faster.